Malaysia alleges N. Korean Embassy behind murder of exiled brother

 KUALA LUMPUR, Feb.
 22, Kyodo

-Malaysia's police chief revealed Wednesday important details about last week's murder of the estranged half-brother of North Korean leader Kim Jong Un, such as that investigators believe a diplomat at the reclusive country's embassy in Kuala Lumpur is among the suspects.
+Malaysia's police chief revealed Wednesday important details about last week's murder of the estranged half-brother of North Korean leader Kim Jong Un, such as that investigators allege a diplomat at the reclusive country's embassy in Kuala Lumpur is implicated.

-Khalid Abu Bakar said seven North Korean men, still at large, are also suspected of involvement in the Feb.
-13 killing of Kim Jong Nam, while police "strongly believe" that four of the seven are already back in Pyongyang.
+Of the diplomat and six other North Koreans still being sought in connection with the killing of Kim Jong Nam on Feb.
+13 at Kuala Lumpur International Airport, Khalid Abu Bakar said the police "strongly believe" that four of the seven men are already back in Pyongyang.

-Khalid said the police have asked North Korea hand over the four to Malaysia and allow them to interview two other suspects, identified as Hyon Kwang Song, 44, with the status of second secretary at the embassy, who arrived in Malaysia on Sep.
-20, 2016, and Kim Uk Il, 37, who is employed by the country's national carrier, Air Koryo.
+Khalid said the police have asked North Korea to return the four suspects and make two others available for questioning, including Hyon Kwang Song, 44, the embassy's second secretary who arrived in Malaysia last September.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.